searchspring/snap/docs/PREACT_EVENTS.md

 ### afterStore
 - Called with `eventData` = { controller, request, response }
-- Always invoked after data has been stored in mobx store
+- Always invoked after data has been stored in Mobx store
 - no operation

 ## Recommendation Events

 ### init
 - Called with `eventData` = { controller }
-- Always invoked by a call to the `init` controller method
+- Called automatically with first `search()` of the controller or invoked by a call to the `init` controller method

 ### beforeSearch
 - Called with `eventData` = { controller, request }